SteelCompendium/data-md-dse/Bestiary/Gnoll Cackler.md

   - Resistance
   distance: Ranged 8
   target: 1 creature
-  t1: 3 psychic damage; I1 target makes a [[Free Strike|free strike]] against a creature of the cackler's
-    choice
-  t2: 5 psychic damage; I2 target makes a [[Free Strike|free strike]] against a creature of the cackler's
-    choice
-  t3: 7 psychic damage; I3 target uses a signature ability against a creature of the
-    cackler's choice
   effects:
   - roll: 2d10 + 2
     t1: 3 psychic damage; I1 target makes a [[Free Strike|free strike]] against a creature of the